rahenrique/rah.collectiveaccess.boilerplate/README.md

 # CollectiveAccess Boilerplate

 CollectiveAccess Boilerplate, using Docker containers, with PHP, Apache and MySQL.

-This repository is intended as a starting point for a local environment for development of CollectiveAccess implementations.
+This repository is solely intended as a starting point for a local development environment for CollectiveAccess implementations.
+I am not affiliated with any company or products mentioned or used in this repository.

 **Work In Progress**.
 See the [issues page](https://github.com/rahenrique/rah.collectiveaccess.boilerplate/issues) for more information.